Military history of the Neo-Assyrian Empire: Infantry

 While cavalry provided the most expensive and elite arm of the Assyrian Empire, infantry were cheaper and more numerous.
 Often, they were also more effective, for example in siege warfare, where the mobility provided by horsemen would be of no advantage.
 Assyrian infantry were composed of both native Assyrians and foreigners employed as auxiliaries, spearmen, slingers, shield bearers or archers.
 The latter type was the most dominant in Assyrian armies.
 From the time of Ashurnasirpal, archers would be accompanied by a shield bearer while slingers might have aimed to distract the enemy into lowering their shield to protect against the stones, thereby allowing the archers to shoot above their shield walls and kill their enemies.
 Even in siege warfare, arrows were used to drive back defenders from the wall while engineers advanced against the fortifications.

 Many different types of bows are recorded by the Assyrians, including Akkadian, Cimmerian and their own "Assyrian" type.
 However, it is most likely that these were simply different variants of the powerful composite bow.
-Depending upon the bow, an archer would have a range of anything between 250 to 650 meters.
+Depending upon the bow, an archer would have a range of anything between 250 and 650 meters.
 Vast numbers of arrows could be expended in battle so in preparation for war many arrows would be made.
 Facilities also existed that would travel with the army's supply train that could manufacture more arrows.

 Lancers were introduced to the infantry under Tiglath-pileser III.
 Depictions of infantry with special bronze scale metal protection are rare and reconstructions show the smallest vests to weigh as much as 20 pounds (9 kg), with armoured suits up to the ankles tripling that weight of metal and leather.